 You have the option to reject the loan offer when it’s presented or only accept a portion of the funds.
 If you’ve already received the loan proceeds but no longer wish to participate in the loan program, refer to your promissory note or contact the financial aid office for guidance on what to do next.

 How much time do I have to pay the loan off?

 Most loan terms span 10 to 25 years.
-When it’s time to start repaying your loans, the loan servicer will contact you with more information.
+When it’s time to start repaying your loans, the loan servicer will contact you with additional information.
 At that time, you can discuss the possibility of enrolling in a payment plan that best suits your needs.

-Also, keep in mind that you may qualify for loan cancellation, discharge, or forgiveness at a later date.
+Furthermore, keep in mind that you may qualify for loan cancellation, discharge, or forgiveness at a later date.